Nmap + Zenmap

 What is Nmap + Zenmap?

-Nmap + Zenmap is a powerful network management tool that allows administrators to discover, scan, and monitor network devices.
-Nmap, short for Network Mapper, is a free and open-source network scanning and exploration tool, while Zenmap is its official graphical user interface (GUI).
-Together, they provide a comprehensive solution for network management, offering a wide range of features and capabilities.
+Nmap + Zenmap is a powerful network management tool used for network discovery, security auditing, and system administration.
+Nmap, short for Network Mapper, is a free and open-source network scanning tool that is widely used for network exploration and security auditing.
+Zenmap is the official graphical user interface (GUI) for Nmap, providing an intuitive and user-friendly interface for managing and analyzing network scans.

 Main Features